• Pinterest

 I had several different auctioneers tell me they couldn’t be bothered with auctioning off the items that we weren’t keeping.
 I was told things like “you don’t have enough for an auction”, “it’s all been picked over”, “you should have called me first” and my personal favorite “you have a dumpster, just throw it all in there….
 I don’t want to waste my time”.!
 Fortunately, for every jerk auctioneer, there was a great auctioneer that helped me out.
 The gentlemen from Blue Mound, Paxton and Deland, Illinois all were awesome to work with.
 I think I ended up having things in 6 different auctions during the course of the process.

-I also had a professionally run 3-day estate sale to start off the process in Oct 2018.
+I also had a professionally run 3-day estate sale to kick off the process in Oct 2018.
 My friends helped me do two smaller estate sales at the farm last June.
 Some items were sold on Facebook Marketplace.
 A lot was donated with to the local mission or Goodwill.

 And yes, there were dumpsters involved.
 Two trash dumpsters and a special metal recycling dumpster.
 Several trips to the metal recycling place were made with additional metal and electronics.
 And the burn pile was put to good use too!